 At Torrisholme, we believe that reading is probably the most important skill for life that we teach our children.
 Success in learning to read is crucial to success in other areas of the school curriculum.

-In Reception, Year 1 and Year 2, all the children have daily phonics sessions which help them with their reading and writing.
+In Reception, Year 1 and Year 2, all the children have daily phonics sessions which help them with their reading, writing and spelling.
 Teachers plan these sessions following the 'Letters and Sounds' framework.
 In addition to these sessions, targeted intervention sessions are run in phonics, to help some children develop these skills.

 Throughout school, we expect that children read regularly at home, to practise their reading skills.
 We also run workshops for parents, to help them to support their children as they learn to read.
 Please encourage your child read their story independently and then to re read their story for fluency and understanding.

 In class, children also take part in regular 'guided reading' sessions, where they work on developing reading and comprehension skills such as inference and deduction.
 In EYFS and Year 1, this happens in small phonic phase groups, using texts that closely match the children's phonic ability.
 From Year 2 onwards, we adopt a whole class guided reading approach where we use a range of texts across different genres to develop our comprehension skills.